SDA-SE/sda-spring-boot-commons/docs/cloudevents.md

     --8<-- "sda-commons-cloudevents/src/test/java/org/sdase/commons/spring/boot/cloudevents/app/partner/PartnerCreatedEvent.java"
     ```

-You can use a standard `org.springframework.kafka.support.serializer.JsonSerializer` to publish the
+You can use a standard `org.springframework.kafka.support.serializer.JacksonJsonSerializer` to publish the
 event.

 ## Consuming CloudEvents

-You can use `org.springframework.kafka.support.serializer.JsonDeserializer` to consume CloudEvents.
+You can use `org.springframework.kafka.support.serializer.JacksonJsonDeserializer` to consume CloudEvents.

 ## Polymorphism